What to Eat to Reverse Fatty Liver Disease, from a Registered Dietician

-In most cases, fatty liver doesn’t prevent your liver from functioning normally.
+In most cases, fatty liver doesn’t prevent your liver from functioning.
 However, it can progress to more concerning states over time.
 Doctors may warn you that if you don't get it under control, as the liver attempts to repair and replace damaged cells, scar tissue can form, and when extensive scar tissue replaces healthy liver tissue, this "fibrosis of the liver" can lead to cirrhosis of the liver.
 This is when liver failure can happen.

 In addition to genetic factors, you have a great risk of developing fatty liver if you are experiencing any of the following:

-You are far more likely to have fatty liver if you are diabetic, prediabetic, or have insulin resistance.
+- High Blood Sugar or Insulin Resistance You are far more likely to have fatty liver if you are diabetic, prediabetic, or have insulin resistance.
 The liver tends to store more fat when you are resistant to insulin.

-- Your Triglyceride Levels are High
+- High Triglyceride Levels

 High Fiber diets have been shown to reduce the progression of fatty liver disease.
-Fiber, found in plant-based foods like vegetables, legumes, fruit, and whole grains, helps to manage high blood sugar and treat insulin resistance, and therefore treat fatty liver disease.
+Fiber, found in plant-based foods like vegetables, legumes, fruit, and whole grains, helps to manage high blood sugar and treat insulin resistance, and therefore reduced symptoms of fatty liver disease.
 Fiber (which is not present in any animal-based food) also helps keep us satisfied, by making us feel full longer, so it helps us eat less and lose weight.

+Soy protein has been shown to help reduce fatty liver.
 A review from 2019 found that soy protein reduced fat buildup in the liver.
 Soy protein contains antioxidants called isoflavones that help improve insulin sensitivity.
 Improving insulin sensitivity helps to reduce overall body fat and fat buildup in the liver.

 - Soy Milk

-A meta-analysis in 2016 suggested that consuming Omega 3 fatty acids improves the level of liver fat and HDL (aka good) cholesterol levels in people with non-alcoholic fatty liver disease.
-These are heart-healthy fats from plant-based sources such as nuts.
-Good sources of omega-3 fatty acids include:
+Foods high in omega-3 fatty acids have been shown to reverse fatty liver in studies.
+A meta-analysis review of studies in 2016 suggested that consuming omega-3 fatty acids improves levels of liver fat and raises HDL (aka good) cholesterol levels in people with non-alcoholic fatty liver disease.
+These are heart-healthy fats from plant-based sources such as nuts, seeds, and algal oil, derived from algae.

 - Flax seeds